Games & Quizzes

 /ˈpräm(p)tiNG/

 action of saying something to persuade, encourage, or remind someone to do or say something.
-To remind an actor of his or her lines (words).
+To display a message to requires a user to act.

-situated on or near outside. situated beyond boundaries of place. external side or surface. situated beyond boundaries of.
+situated on or near outside. situated beyond boundaries of place.
+Area around or near something, such as a building. situated beyond boundaries of.

 /əˈkyo͞ozd/